Statistics A-level

 Course Details

-You will study a range of topics including Numerical Measures, Graphs, Diagrams, Probability, Population, Sampling, Probability Distributions (with focus on Binomial, Poisson, Exponential and Normal), Correlation, Linear Regression, Hypothesis Testing, Contingency Tables, Non-parametric Tests, Experimental Design, Goodness of Fit, Analysis of Variance, Effect Size and Statistical Enquiry Cycle.
+In A-level Statistics, you will study a range of topics including Numerical Measures, Graphs, Diagrams, Probability, Population, Sampling, Probability Distributions (with focus on Binomial, Poisson, Exponential and Normal), Correlation, Linear Regression, Hypothesis Testing, Contingency Tables, Non-parametric Tests, Experimental Design, Goodness of Fit, Analysis of Variance, Effect Size and Statistical Enquiry Cycle.

-You will need a minimum or five GCSEs, including Grade 5 in English Language together with four other subjects at Grade 4 or above (one of the four subjects must include Maths).
+You will need a minimum or five GCSEs, including English at grade 5 and Maths at grade 4 together with three other subjects at grade 4 or above.

 Additional entry requirements: